 Q. How do I complete my Background Check?

 A. The Background Check is initiated via an email from a third-party agency Meharry retains for this service.
-You will receive an email under separate cover approximately three weeks prior to the start of the academic term.
-You cannot initiate the background check independently as the Office of Admissions and Recruitment is responsible for supplying the class roster for the company that provides the service.
+You will receive an email from Application Station/Certiphi once you have completed the necessary onboarding steps.
+You cannot initiate the background check independently as the Office of Admissions and Recruitment processes this information.

 Q. How do I get through the portal set-up process?